 6. What are my current thyroid levels?

 Understanding the measurement and meaning of your thyroid levels will be a vital part of the ongoing management of your disease.
-Beyond understanding your thyroid levels for T3, T4, and TSH, you’ll also want to ask about the thyroid cancer tumor marker, thyroglobulin and thyroglobulin antibody marker, if you have papillary or follicular thyroid cancer.
+Beyond understanding your thyroid levels for T3, T4, and TSH, you’ll also want to ask about the thyroid cancer tumor marker thyroglobulin, and thyroglobulin antibody marker, if you have papillary or follicular thyroid cancer.
 If you have medullary thyroid cancer, the markers to concentrate on are calcitonin and CEA.

 7. How will dosing for my ongoing medication be determined?

 If your treatment for thyroid cancer requires a partial or full removal of your thyroid gland, you will have to replace the critical functions of your thyroid with hormone medication.
 This can take time, so being patient while the right dosing is determined will be key.

 8. Is there a risk the cancer can come back?

 There is a risk of thyroid cancer reoccurring or being persistent, making regular monitoring very important.
 The type of treatment will be determined by how and where the cancer reoccurs.